micahbowie/console_buddy/README.md

 ***Block Scope***

-Remember that when type: :instance, the block’s self is an instance of the class; when type: :class, self is the class itself.
+Remember that when type: :instance, the block's self is an instance of the class; when type: :class, self is the class itself.

 ## Add console helpers